-- A. Fences shall be grounded with a ground rod at each fixed gate post and at each corner post. - B. Drive ground rods until the top is 300 mm (12 inches) below grade.
+- A. Fences shall be grounded as shown on the drawings.
+Fences shall be grounded with a ground rod at each fixed gate post and at each corner post. - B. Drive ground rods until the top is 300 mm (12 inches) below grade.
 Attach a No. 4 AWG copper conductor by exothermic weld to the ground rods, and extend underground to the immediate vicinity of fence post.
 Lace the conductor vertically into 300 mm (12 inches) of fence mesh and fasten by two approved bronze compression fittings, one to bond the wire to post and the other to bond the wire to fence.
 Each gate section shall be bonded to its gatepost by a 3 mm x 25 mm (0.375 inch x 1 inch) flexible, braided copper strap and ground post clamps.
-Clamps shall be of the anti-electrolysis type.
+Clamps shall be of the antielectrolysis type.